Bringing together health care, shelter and interdisciplinary education.

 - not having a phone or address to receive appointment information

 - feeling stigmatized when they access care.

 We bring health care directly to people who face the most barriers in accessing it.

 The Shelter Health Network is also committed to teaching medical students, post graduate residents and other health professionals.
 Our experienced health care providers help learners understand the social determinants of health.

 People living in poverty or who are homeless have lower levels of general health.
-They experience multiple and often chronic physical, mental health and addiction problems resulting in higher levels of health care use including emergency room visits and lengthy hospital stays (Policy Forum on Improving Access to Health Care and Social Services for People Experiencing Homelessness, 2005).
+They experience multiple and often chronic physical, mental health and addiction problems resulting in higher levels of health care use including emergency room visits and lengthy hospital stays.
+Hamilton has one of the highest poverty rates in Ontario.